contagon/handbook/handbook/32-repentance-and-membership-councils.md

 _Attempted Murder._ Deliberately trying to kill someone.

 _Sexual Abuse, Including Assault and Harassment._ Sexual abuse covers a broad range of actions (see [38.6.18]).
 A membership council may be necessary for a person who has sexually assaulted or abused someone.
+A council is more likely to be necessary to help a member repent if he or she has violated temple covenants or if the sin was repetitive.
 See [38.6.18.3] for when a council is required.

 _Abuse of a Spouse or Another Adult._ There is a spectrum of severity in abusive behavior (see [38.6.2.4]).
 A membership council may be necessary for a person who has abused a spouse or another adult.
+A council is more likely to be necessary to help a member repent if he or she has violated temple covenants or if the sin was repetitive.
 See [38.6.2.4] for when a council is required.

 #### 32.6.2.2 Sexual Immorality

-The Lord’s law of chastity is abstinence from sexual relations outside of a marriage between a man and a woman according to God’s law (see [Exodus 20:14]; [Doctrine and Covenants 63:16]).
+The Lord’s law of chastity is abstinence from sexual relations outside of a legal marriage between a man and a woman (see [Exodus 20:14]; [Doctrine and Covenants 63:16]).
 A membership council may be necessary for sexual immorality as described in [38.6.5].
+In these situations, a council is more likely to be necessary to help a member repent if he or she has violated temple covenants or if the sin was repetitive.
 See [32.6.1.2] for when a council is required.

 #### 32.6.2.3 Fraudulent Acts

 The Ten Commandments teach, “Thou shalt not steal” or “bear false witness” ([Exodus 20:15–16]).
 A membership council may be necessary for acts such as robbery, burglary, theft, embezzlement, perjury, and fraud.
+See [38.8.2] for affinity fraud.
+In these situations, a council is more likely to be necessary to help a member repent if he or she has violated temple covenants or if the sin was repetitive.

 See [38.8.2] for affinity fraud.
 See [32.6.1.3] for when a council is required for fraudulent acts.
 See [32.6.3.3] if a member was involved in embezzlement of Church funds or property.

 #### 32.6.2.4 Violations of Trust